 - The ball of your foot should land before your heel.

-Drills are a type of fitness training that use a series of repeated practices, each focusing on a particular skill – such as footwork agility, changing directions, or sprinting.
+Drills are a type of fitness conditioning that uses repeated practices, each focusing on a particular skill – such as footwork agility, changing directions, or sprinting.

 A drill teaches you how to distribute your body weight and engage your muscles in specific situations.

-The big benefit of cross-training exercises is that they tend to burn a higher number of calories than most other exercises.
-They also teach you to work anaerobically for short bursts and – as an added bonus – they improve your performance in other sports.
+The significant benefit of cross-training exercises is that they tend to burn more calories than most other exercises.
+They also teach you to work anaerobically for short bursts and – as a bonus – they improve your performance in other sports.

 Most people know somebody who has broken their ankle simply by stepping off a small curb.
 This is exactly the kind of injury that barefoot sand workouts at the beach are designed to help prevent.
 By gradually improving the mobility and strength of the ligaments, tendons, and muscles in your feet, you are helping to better prepare yourself for typical movements that occur in your real everyday life.